-Completed in 1980, the Gay Liberation Monument was originally installed in Wisconsin starting in 1986, and moved to New York in 1992.
-It is considered the first piece of public art dedicated to LGBT rights.
-The monument consists of 4 (two standing men and two seated women) bronze statues covered in white lacquer, posed in "natural, easy" poses.
-The monument was constructed to commemorate events during the Stonewall riots.
-It’s a few meters away from the Stonewall Inn, where everything started in June 1969.
+Completed in 1980, the Gay Liberation Monument was originally installed in Wisconsin in 1986, but was later moved to New York in 1992.
+It is considered the first piece of public art dedicated to LGBTQ rights.
+The monument consists of four (two standing men and two seated women) bronze statues covered in white lacquer, posed in "natural, easy" poses.
+The monument was constructed to commemorate events during the Stonewall Riots.
+It’s a few meters away from the Stonewall Inn, where everything began in June 1969.

 Kiss Wall – Brighton, UK

 Opened in 1992, the Kiss Wall is an iconic seafront sculpture depicting equality for all.
-The vertical aluminum column displays six pictures of people of different ages and genders kissing, which were transferred to a dot screened and drilled into the column.
-Looking out towards the sea, the light signs through the holes, giving it a beautiful pop art effect.
+The vertical aluminum column displays six pictures of people of different ages and genders kissing, which were transferred to a dot screen and drilled into the column.
+Looking out towards the sea, the light travels through the holes, giving it a beautiful pop art effect.

 The Sexual Diversity Place – Montevideo, Uruguay

 Erected in 2005, the Sexual Diversity Place is the first monument in South America dedicated to the rights and equality of all sexual orientations.
-A square monument covered in modern graffiti, the monument is engraved with the saying "Honoring diversity is honoring life."
-(Montevideo also painted its city letters in rainbow colors to honor diversity in 2015).
+A square monument covered in modern graffiti, it is engraved with the strong message "Honoring diversity is honoring life."

 Gay and Lesbian Monument – Barcelona, Spain